morgant/tiggit/README.md

 _Note: Installation currently only supports creating the `_tiggit` daemon user on macOS (née OS X), but I'm happy to add support for additional operating systems._

 If you intend to mirror private repositories, you will have to ensure that SSH keys are configured correctly.
 If you will be mirroring private repositories with `tiggit` running as a daemon, then the SSH keys will need to be configured for the the `_tiggit` user (in macOS, keys should exist in `/Library/WebServer/.ssh`).
+See [GitHub SSH Host Keys] for further details.

 ## USAGE